In the beginning - a UFO over Ohio

 I didn’t have that mean streak in me that they all seemed to have and especially my dad.

-Pardon the digression but some backstory is needed for the proper context.
+Pardon the digression but some backstory is needed for proper context.

 As the years went on he would grow more and more abusive and not just to his wife.
 That abuse extended to the entire family and too many times I found myself curled in a ball, a defensive posture to protect myself from his attacks.
 I never understood why he was so angry, even though I would grow to forgive him.